CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 #### Triangles
 ![](renders/dragon_tri.png "Stanford Dragon Rendered Using Triangle Primitives (No Normal Interpolation)")

+To render the basic rasterization primitive, the triangle, each GPU thread is responsible for one triangle.
+The bounding box for that triangle is retreived, and, through the scanline implementation, the thread loops over each pixel in the bounding box.

+#### Normal and Color Interpolation

+* **Overview**:
+* **Perfromance Impact**:
+*

 #### Points
 ![](renders/dragon_points.png "Stanford Dragon Rendered Using Point Primitives")